-- Authority to determine when an impounded animal is ill or injured, that treating it is not practicable, and to humanely destroy the animal and dispose of the carcass [s.3.47A(1)]. - 2.
-Authority to recover expenses incurred for removing, impounding, and disposing of confiscated or uncollected goods [s.3.48].
+- s.3.48 Impounding expenses, recovery of - Authority to determine when an impounded animal is ill or injured, that treating it is not practicable, and to humanely destroy the animal and dispose of the carcass [s.3.47A(1)]. - Authority to recover expenses incurred for removing, impounding, and disposing of confiscated or uncollected goods [s.3.48].